Want to understand global socioeconomic trends and your role within them? Just look to the history of how we buy groceries.

 Yet, it seems that the natural instincts of the buying public have served it well when it comes to saving vital commercial and social institutions such as old-style markets from complete extinction.
 The quest for freshness, lower prices, and direct exchange with the grower has led to a resurgence of farmers markets situated at fixed locations where products are sold by the farmers themselves.
 The number of farmers markets in Canada has grown substantially in recent years.
 In Ontario alone, the number of farmers markets has tripled since 1980.
 In 2008, there were 508 recognized markets across Canada, a number that is predicted to rise 5-7% each year.

-The quest for freshness, lower prices, and direct exchange with the grower has led to a resurgence of farmers markets.
 Studies show that growers are inclined to sell in farmers markets because they often see them as the best, or the most profitable, venue for selling their produce.
 Consumers visit them because they provide high-quality produce at a reasonable price.
 In a survey of reasons for shopping in farmers markets, 63% of the responders answered that freshness was their prime reason, 54% indicated price savings, and the social atmosphere drew 12%.
 Patrons come primarily from neighborhoods adjacent to the market; once again, markets have begun to play an important social role by creating a local public meeting point.
 Their contribution to local economies is of high value, as they lead to spending in nearby shops, which generates further tax revenue.

 Farmers markets create jobs, build new businesses, strengthen and diversify regional agriculture, and elevate farm profitability.
 Granville Island Public Market in Vancouver created 3.2 full-time and 4.3 part-time jobs per vendor, for example.
 Some markets, such as Kensington Market in Toronto, have become tourist attractions.
 In certain cities, farmers markets have been the catalyst for downtown urban renewal, with free bus shuttles on market days, and the turning of some streets into pedestrian malls where local artisans display their work as well.